PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 1. Verify `git status --short --branch`, local/remote divergence, and the two latest commits; do not create a pull request.
-2. Introduce a pure indexed candidate plan for every leading adapter, Dequantize branch, exclusive Concat→Quantize edge, inverse post branch, and canonical quantized-output alias.
-3. Apply all rewrites and removals through one `ModelIRGraphIndex` and `LayoutState` under a stable transactional pass ID, preserving complete quantization metadata.
+2. Inspect `_optimize_transpose_concat_unary_fanout_conv_nhwc_chains`, both
+   production calls, and existing Concat/unary/Conv coverage.
+3. Add a compact dedicated success corpus and complete no-op boundaries for input adapters, Concat/unary fan-out, post adapters, Conv-only consumers, public tensors, permutations, and axis.
-4. Replace both raw calls with the runner, run focused, Tier 1 sequential `-cotof`, and full direct gates, then commit and push the indexed checkpoint.
+4. Run focused and full direct gates, then commit and push characterization before mechanical extraction.

 Resume constraints remain: commit and push at coherent checkpoints only; no pull request; no new dependency; default direct TFLite and `-cotof` must remain